MoaidHathot/MemoryExchange/README.md

 A .NET tool that makes markdown knowledge files (such as Cline-style "Memory Banks") searchable by GitHub Copilot (or any MCP-compatible client) via the **Model Context Protocol (MCP)**.

-It pre-processes markdown files into semantically chunked, vector-embedded documents and serves them through an MCP server as a single `search_memory_exchange` tool.
+It pre-processes markdown files into semantically chunked, vector-embedded documents and serves them through an MCP server as a single `search_memory_bank` tool.

 ## Features